Long Term Care Insurance

 Premiums for Long Term Care policies average $2,700 a year, according to the industry research firm LifePlans.
 That puts the coverage out of reach for many Americans.
 (One bright spot for spouses: Discounts for couples are common — typically 30 percent off the price of policies bought separately.)
 If your assets are few, you may eventually be able to cover Long Term Care costs via Medicaid, available only if you’re impoverished; if you have lots of money saved, you likely can pay for future care out of pocket.
 But weigh factors other than cash: Do you have home equity you could tap?
 Nearby children who can be counted on to pitch in?
 Or do you have a family history of dementia that puts you at higher risk of needing care?

 As traditional Long Term Care insurance become less popular, another policy is taking off: life insurance that you can draw from for long-term care.
 Unlike the older variety of Long Term Care insurance, these “hybrid” policies will return money to your heirs even if you don’t end up needing long-term care.
 Usually you don’t have to worry about the risk of a rate hike, because you lock in your premium upfront, the length depends on the type of life insurance you chose (level term, universal life or whole life.

 Are you prepared?

-Find out if you’re eligible for benefits by calling Joseph Cioffi, the independent insurance agent in Springfield, Oregon.
-Contact me now.
+Find out if you’re eligible for benefits by calling JC Insurance Group, independent insurance agents in Springfield, Oregon.
+Contact us now.